meyskens/blog/content/post/linux-phone-adventure.md

 Podcasts: Podbird looks great!
 Apple Watch: I cannot even find a good looking Android watch, let's not ask for a Linux one.

+*Why not Sailfish OS?* Sailfish OS sounds nice however only is on a few devices, I do not own any of these.
+I did happen to own a Nexus 5.

 ### Messaging: federation of the puppets
 While researching into alternatives for messaging I got dragged into yet another world of open source awesomeness...
 Matrix.
 Matrix is comparable to mastodont but for messaging.
 Sure yet another messaging platform...
 Matrix has this thing called [bridges](https://matrix.org/docs/projects/bridges).
 While most of them require your own private server (which I now have ;) ) they allow me to use any Matrix client to connect to my Friends on iMessage (not tried yet), Facebook and WhatsApp.
 It only took me a few hours to figure out what I needed and configuring my own server.
 As a client I love the super cute [FluffyChat](https://open-store.io/app/fluffychat.christianpauly).
 I haven't been testing this for long but it looks so promising that I am considering to use this setup on my iPhone too.